Yardape8000/DNFtranslate/README.md

 # DNFtranslate
+Do Not Fall - Run for Your Drink
+Translation Utility
 v1.1

 Quick version:  put all files in your game folder.
 Run DNFtranslate.
 Select "Patch text\jap" and "Patch game.exe", then select Process.
 You have now translated the game and Test Menu to English.